-Update on Rulemaking IDAPA 20.07.02, Rules Governing Conservation of Oil and Natural Gas in the State of Idaho - Proposed Rulemaking
+Adoption of Pending Rule for IDAPA 20.07.02, Rules Governing Conservation of Oil and Natural Gas in the State of Idaho

 BACKGROUND

 The Idaho Department of Lands (Department) administers these rules under the authority of the Oil and Gas Conservation Act (Title 47 Chapter 3, Idaho Code).
 These rules apply to the extraction of any and all crude oil and natural gas resources in the state of Idaho, not including biogas, manufactured gas, or landfill gas, regardless of ownership.